kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

   <li class="post-list-item">creating a function that determines whether or not the inner array has temperatures.</li>
   <li class="post-list-item">creating a function that calculates the temperature average.</li>
   <li class="post-list-item">creating a function that displays the content on the page.</li>
-  <li class="post-list-item">getting all these functions to work together as a team.</li>
+  <li class="post-list-item">getting all these functions to work together as a team to display the array content on the page.</li>
 </ul>

 <a name="basic-code"></a>